Using the Fire Element in Feng Shui Interior Design

 Red - Fire element interior design

-Use bright and vivid colors like shades of red and orange to activate fire energy.
-You can also utilize more muted shades like pinks and purples if you want to bring more peaceful, active energy into your space.
+To activate fire energy, use bright and vivid colors such as red and orange.
+You can also utilize more muted shades like pinks and purples if you want to bring more peaceful but still active energy into your space.

 Wall Art